blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/gradle.md

 The buildless gradle detector uses Project Inspector to find dependencies and does not support dependency exclusions.

 It currently supports "build.gradle" and does not support Kotlin build files.

+[company_name] [solution_name] 9.5.0 now uses the latest version of Project Inspector i.e. 2024.2.0 in which support certain arguments have been removed.
+Support for `--strategy GRADLE` argument has been removed in the current release and changed to `--build-system GRADLE`.
+`--force-gradle-repos "url"` will be removed from support in the next [company_name][solution_name] major release 10.0.0 and it will be changed to `--conf "maven.repo:url"`.